arifszn/gitprofile/README.md

 - Your personal portfolio will be live at `username.github.io`.
 - Any time you commit a change to the **main** branch, the website will be automatically updated.

-You can skip the above steps and do a manual deployment by running `npm run deploy`.
-For more info, visit [here](https://create-react-app.dev/docs/deployment/#github-pages).

 If you see only `README` at `username.github.io`, be sure to change your GitHub Page's source to `gh-pages` branch.
 See [how to](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
-Also, if you face any issue rendering the website, double-check the `homepage` value in the `package.json`.
-It must be the value matching the repository name.
+Also, if you face any issue rendering the website, double-check the `base` value in the `vite.config.js`.

-As this is a create react app, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
-Please refer to this [doc](https://create-react-app.dev/docs/deployment) for a detailed deployment guide to other services.
+As this is a vite project, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
+Please refer to this [doc](https://vitejs.dev/guide/static-deploy.html) for a detailed deployment guide to other services.

 ## 🎨 Customization